saxix/django-concurrency/docs/index.rst

 .. note:: |concurrency| requires Django >= 1.4

-.. note:: tested on Django1.5 with python 3.2

 * easy to add to existing Models ( just add VersionField )
 * works with Django internal models